robbie-hatley/scroll-lock/README.md

 5. In the empty file that just popped up, write "MyUserName ALL=(root) NOPASSWD: /usr/local/sbin/scroll-lock/scroll-lock.sh on, /usr/local/sbin/scroll-lock/scroll-lock.sh off", substituting your actual user name for "MyUserName".
 Save and exit.
 6. Exit from root and resume operations as normal user.
 7. Put the files "scroll-lock-toggle.sh" and "aleatoric.pl" someplace referred-to by your PATH, and make sure they're owned by your regular user and have permissions "0755" or "0775".
-8. Go into your desktop's settings and set keyboard shortcut "Scroll Lock" to trigger "scroll-lock-toggle.sh".
+8. Go into your desktop's settings, in the "Keyboard Shortcuts" section, and set the "Scroll Lock" key to trigger the "scroll-lock-toggle.sh" script.

 ## Et voila!